pgtemplates/pgnews/README.md

-#PG News : Free Laravel Website Templates Free Download
+#PG News : Free Laravel newspaper Website Templates Free Download

 This is Free Templates
 you can download free and use it